Options

 Returns JssmTransition<string, mDT>[]

-An array of JssmTransition edges exiting the state.
+An array of JssmTransition edges exiting the state, filtered as described above.
+May be empty.

 • prop(name: string): any